 - You and your spouse mutually agree to separate

 - Your spouse treated you or your child cruelly or abusively

 - Your spouse was excessively vicious toward you or your child

 - Your spouse deserted you or forced you out of the home

 Limited divorce can be the path to a no-fault absolute divorce in Maryland.
 If you and your spouse live separately for at least 12 consecutive months, you are eligible for an absolute divorce without assigning fault.

 Consult an experienced family lawyer today

 When you decide to pursue a limited divorce, Maryland attorney Ellen Lee is here to support you.
 Learn more about your options by calling 240-552-6957 or contacting the Law Offices of Ellen L. Lee online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.